End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: CMS Detector

 \section{CMS Detector}

-The Compact Muon Solenoid (CMS) detector is arranged as a series of concentric cylindrical sections---including a barrel section and circular endcap sections---that encase a central interaction point where the LHC proton beams collide.
-Each cylindrical detector section or \emph{subdetector} is specialized at measuring one or more aspect of the particles decaying from the collision.
-Together, the information from the different subdetectors is used to paint as complete a picture as possible about the collision event, or \emph{event} for short.
+The Compact Muon Solenoid (CMS) detector is arranged as a series of concentric cylindrical sections---including a barrel section and circular endcap sections---that encloses a central interaction point where the LHC proton beams collide.
+Each cylindrical detector section or \emph{subdetector} specializes in measuring one or more aspect of the particles decaying from the collision.
+Together, the information from the different subdetectors is used to re-create as complete a picture as possible of the collision event, or \emph{event} for short.